Homelessness: Case study: Hurricane Katrina

 In 2005, Hurricane Katrina, a category-5 hurricane, made landfall in Florida and Louisiana.
 It particularly affected the city of New Orleans and the surrounding areas.
 Hurricane Katrina was the deadliest hurricane in the US in seven decades, with more than 1,600 confirmed deaths, and more than 1,000 people missing.
 The hurricane disproportionately affected marginalized individuals, and individuals with lower socioeconomic status (i.e., 93% of shelter residents were African–American, 32 percent had household incomes below $10,000/year and 54 percent were uninsured).

 The storm nearly doubled the number of homeless people in New Orleans.
 While in most cities, homeless people account for one percent of the population, in New Orleans', the homeless account for four percent of the population.
 In addition to its devastating effects on infrastructure and the economy, the estimated prevalence of mental illness and the incidence of West Nile virus more than doubled after Hurricane Katrina in the hurricane-affected regions.

 Legal documentation

 Homeless people may find it difficult to document their date of birth or their address.
 Because homeless people usually have no place to store possessions, they often lose their belongings, including identification and other documents, or find them destroyed by police or others.
 Without a photo ID, homeless persons cannot get a job or access many social services, including healthcare.
 They can be denied access to even the most basic assistance: clothing closets, food pantries, certain public benefits, and in some cases, emergency shelters.
 Obtaining replacement identification is difficult.
 Without an address, birth certificates cannot be mailed.
 Fees may be cost-prohibitive for impoverished persons.
 And some states will not issue birth certificates unless the person has photo identification, creating a Catch-22.
-This problem is far less acute in countries that provide free-at-use health care, such as the U.K., where hospitals are open-access day and night and make no charges for treatment.
+This problem is far less acute in countries that provide free-at-use healthcare, such as the U.K., where hospitals are open-access day and night and make no charges for treatment.
 In the U.S., free-care clinics for homeless people and other people do exist in major cities, but often attract more demand than they can meet.